lucanag/lucanag.github.io/synthesis-s.md

 ##### a, KICK

-I wanted a sound fulfilled with harmonics so I again strted from a Sw3 wave with zero attack and sustain with a middle long release.
+I wanted a sound fulfilled with harmonics so again I decided to start from a Sw3 wave with zero attack and sustain and a medium long release.

 <img src="https://user-images.githubusercontent.com/43001496/147133298-e490334d-085d-409b-aebc-282ceb9899f6.png" width="500" />

-I played a lot with the Pitch evelope decay value which has key role in finding out the proper KICK which is not to strong to fit to my taste.
+I played a lot with the Pitch evelope decay value which seemed to play a key role in finding out the proper **KICK** which is not too strong and fit to my taste.

 <img src="https://user-images.githubusercontent.com/43001496/147133320-c8794a48-7673-4536-956e-670790108436.png" width="500" />

-I used a Low pass filter with tiny resonance with zero attack and fast closing.
+I used a Low pass filter with tiny resonance, zero attack and fast closing.

 <img src="https://user-images.githubusercontent.com/43001496/147133363-c42e5044-4106-41da-ac95-2dfcafb97f3c.png" width="500" />

-By playing the drive parameter of the Saturator i made the sound more determined, then made the high frequencies more soft with an EQ Eight.
-In order to open the KICK gradually during the lead (CHORD), I automated the low pass filter on the Operator.
+By playing the drive parameter of the Saturator I made the sound more powerful, then made the high frequencies more soft with an EQ Eight.
+In order to open the **KICK** gradually during the lead (**CHORD**), I automated the low pass filter on the Operator.

 ##### b, BASS

-I used fixed 52 Hz and sinus wave, as I wanted a more soft element than the KICK.
-Due to it I was more cautious with the Pich envelope as well as the low pass filter cut point (??).
-Drum Bass drive was used for increasing the leftover frequencies.
+I used fixed 52Hz and sine wave, as I wanted a more soft element than the **KICK**.
+For this reason I was more cautious with the Pich envelope as well as the low pass filter catoff frequency.
+Drum Bass drive value was used for increasing the leftover frequencies.

 <img src="https://user-images.githubusercontent.com/43001496/147133387-102664b7-4ae1-4d4a-9b37-88f14c7df026.png" width="500" />

 ##### c, HIHAT

-I spend a lot time with the HIHAT as first I check a [tutorial](link yt) where they only used a white noise with the built-in Operator.
-This was not so interesting as the metal elements were missing from it, so I used a custom wave fromate with additive ssynthesis whit small and middle amplitue harmonics.
-I cut the low frequencies but it was still not the best, so I realised that increasing the resonance is a good solution.
+I spend a lot time with the **HIHAT** as first I check a [tutorial](https://www.youtube.com/watch?v=5um1yCAcBtI) where they only used a white noise with the built-in Operator.
+This was not so interesting as the metal elements were missing from it, so I used a custom wave format with additive synthezis whit low and middle amplitude harmonics.
+I cut the low frequencies but it was still not the best, so I realised that increasing the resonance is a good solution for get a proper hihat.

 <img src="https://user-images.githubusercontent.com/43001496/147133399-f10ecfa4-d19a-45e6-b280-c2c003679d80.png" width="500" />

 <img src="https://user-images.githubusercontent.com/43001496/147133404-9e16e1f7-ce95-4a98-a504-31ef21363f59.png" width="500" />

-On top of these I used Redux and Chorus for make it more dirty and metallic?.
+On top of these, I used Redux and Chorus for make it more dirty and metallic.
 Then I realised the problem was with my note lenght, so I shorten them.
-In the ending part I didn't know on how to finish it softly so I just started decreasing the number of notes and using more automation on Redux dry/wet and Echo.
+In the ending part I didn't know on how to finish it so I just started decreasing the number of notes, using more automation on Redux dry/wet and Echo.

 <img src="https://user-images.githubusercontent.com/43001496/147133423-2ac4e285-0a43-4952-996c-ad0ec73a10e1.png" width="500" />